China Expected To Sell 27.5 Mln Vehicles In 2022 - UrduPoint

 5 million units, the data showed.

-The CAAC expects sales of new-energy vehicles in China to surge by 47 percent from 2021 to reach 5 million units next year.
+The CAAC expects sales of new-energy vehicles in China to surge by 47 percent from 2021 to reach 5 million units next year, China news reported .

 The association also predicted that sales of vehicles in China would reach 26.1 million units in 2021, up 3.1 percent year on year.